-Respecting a donor’s intent is an ethical issue and also a legal matter that starts with educating staff and board members about the importance of maintaining donor trust, and the legal/fiduciary obligation to honor donors’ requests.
+Honoring a donor’s intent is an ethical issue and also a legal matter that starts with educating staff and board members about the importance of maintaining donor trust and the legal/fiduciary obligation to honor donor requests.

-- But also make sure all staff and board members understand the significance of “restricted” gifts and that saying “no” to restrictions (tactfully) is sometimes the wiser response: Nonprofit gifts: When strings are attached (Nolo)
+- Make sure all staff and board members understand the significance of restricted gifts and that saying “no” to restrictions (tactfully) can at times be the wiser response: Nonprofit gifts: When strings are attached (Nolo)

 - Manage donors’ expectations about what the nonprofit will or will not accept.
 Example: "We are grateful for in-kind contributions that will help us deliver services to seniors, however, we do not accept contributions of used computers."

 - Using a written agreement can help define how a gift will be used, and manage potential donors' expectations about what gifts a charitable nonprofit will and will not accept.